A new year begins at CMC with hugs, handshakes, and hope

 The air felt full of hope and promise for the coming academic year, as CMC students and their families descended on campus in weather as warm as the welcomes and welcome backs.

 Claremont McKenna College’s Class of 2028—337 first-years from 36 states and 21 countries—began their CMC journeys, eager to learn more about their new campus home.
-The College also welcomed transfer students—and welcomed back returning students—who exchanged hugs and handshakes, excited to dig into the curricular and extra-curricular activities that define the CMC experience, from exploring grand challenges in the new Kravis Department of Integrated Sciences, to sharing a meal and deep discussion at the Athenaeum, or cheering on CMS athletic teams.
+The College also welcomed transfer students—and welcomed back returning students—who exchanged hugs and handshakes, excited to dig into the curricular and co-curricular activities that define the CMC experience, from exploring grand challenges in the new Kravis Department of Integrated Sciences, to sharing a meal and deep discussion at the Athenaeum, or cheering on CMS athletic teams.

 xxx.